 So why do some cats wake the owner up at night?

-Assuming that your cat is healthy, it's time to try and figure out what the behavioral motivations are.
 First, there's that internal biological clock to take into account.
-Humans are diurnal creatures, that means most of us wake up in the morning, stay active during the day and go to bed at night.
+Humans are diurnal creatures, which means most of us wake up in the morning, stay active during the day and go to bed at night.

 Are cats really nocturnal?